edesz/fastapi-async-db-auth/README.md

 2. Add [ReadTheDocs](https://readthedocs.org/) documentation

-3. Explore feasibility of including `docker-compose` to streamline interaction between the database and the front-end

-4. Convert this repository into a [Python `cookiecutter`](https://cookiecutterreadthedocs.io/en/latest/), to allow for more customized re-use when starting new projects
+3. Convert this repository into a [Python `cookiecutter`](https://cookiecutterreadthedocs.io/en/latest/), to allow for more customized re-use when starting new projects
     -   offer basic deployment support for Azure, Heroku and other platforms, via GitHub Actions workflow, based on user specification in `cookiecutter` input